 Lead is a naturally occurring element.
 However most lead concentrations that are found in the environment are as a result of human activities; like former lead smelters, application of the lead in petrol or car batteries or from lead-based paint.

-Lead may be taken into the body as a result of hand-to-mouth activity that is common for young children or from eating vegetables that may have taken up lead from the soil in which they were grown.
+Lead may be taken into the body as a result of hand-to-mouth contact or from consuming vegetables grown in contaminated soil.
 Lead in soil may also be inhaled if re-suspended in the air, or spread by tracking soil onto shoes into your house.